Gwen-Fay/RaPrototype/README.md

 <br />
 <br />
 ![Fractal Nonsense](https://imgur.com/cmL4STj.gif)
-This Fractal is cycling through some Julia Sets of the Mandelbulb.
+This Fractal is cycling through some Julia Sets of the famous Mandelbulb.
 The Color is based on the coordinates used for that Julia set.
 <br />
 <br />